metaphacts/metaphactory-docker-compose/README.md

 		    external:
 		      name: nginx_proxy_network

-8. Some final fine-tuning of configuration: Enable gzip and increase body size in nginx-proxy.
-Copy the following configuration into `touch /home/docker/config/nginx/conf.d/proxy.conf`
+8. Some final fine-tuning of configuration can be done in `nginx/config/conf.d/proxy.conf`.

-		client_max_body_size 100m;
-		gzip on;
-		gzip_proxied any;
-		gzip_vary on;
-		gzip_disable "MSIE [1-6]\.(?!.*SV1)";
-		gzip_types application/sparql-results+json;
-		proxy_read_timeout 60s;

-	and restart the `nginx-proxy` with `docker restart nginx-proxy` to load the configuration.
 The body size can be increased as needed e.g. by other front- or backend-containers and depending on the use-cases (nginx's default is usually 2MB for security reasons, whereas the metaphactory platform uses usually 100MB as a default).
 The `proxy_read_timeout` setting can be adjusted to configure the HTTP read timeouts, e.g. for long running queries it may be required to increase the timeout.
+In order to activate changes restart the `nginx-proxy` with `docker restart nginx-proxy` to load the configuration.
+9. See also [here](nginx/readme.md) for more details on Nginx Security harderning

 **Please Note:**

-* If you do not want to use HTTPS, simple modify the nginx `docker-compose/nginx/docker-compose.yml` file i.e. remove/comment the line where the 443 is exposed and where the path to the `/home/docker/config/nginx/certs` folder is mounted as volume.
-The volumes section is also the place to be modified, in case you want to use a different location to place your configuration files including specific vhost configs or certificates.
+* If you do not want to use HTTPS, make sure to not have any SSL certificates in the `certs` folder.
+The volumes section of the `docker-compose` files is also the place to be modified, in case you want to use a different location to place your configuration files including specific vhost configs or certificates.
 For details, please refer to the official [jwilder/nginx-proxy documentation](https://github.com/jwilder/nginx-proxy).<br><br>
 * If you do not want to or are not able to use the nginx proxy at all (for example, you do not have a DNS entry for your host), you can still use the `docker-compose/metaphactory-blazegraph/docker-compose.yml` script to maintain your deployments.
 However, you will need to map/expose the metaphactory docker container port `8080` to a free host port (you basically need one port / deployment).
 Simply uncomment and modify the port section in the `docker-compose.yml` file and parameterize the exposed port for every deployment trough a environment variable from your .env files.

 ### Optional: Setup with Let's Encrypt
 For Let's Encrypt the system should be accessible from the outside world.
-Otherwise the setup is exactly the same as for default nginx, but one need to use docker-compose file from the `docker-compose/nginx-letsencrypt`.
+Otherwise the setup is exactly the same as for default nginx.
+In order to activate Let's Encrypt uncomment the respective line in the `nginx/config/.env` file (see file comments for details).